 This interdisciplinary Quest 2 course will provide students with fundamental knowledge and scientific methods to study the human-environment systems.
 It includes three interconnected modules.
 The first module focuses on defining and describing the coupled human-environment systems.
 We will build a conceptual model of human-environment systems using system science approaches and explore the feedback among different components of the systems.
 In the second module, we will study how unintended consequences can emerge from key system properties, such as feedbacks, nonlinearity, and path-dependency using examples from physical science disciplines, including geology, hydrology, and soil science.
-In the last module, we will explore the social, economic, and cultural drivers of unintended consequences and discuss management tools that may prevent these consequences.
+In the last module, we will apply system thinking in environmental management and discuss management tools that may prevent these consequences.
 We will link the discussion to key issues in social sciences such as individual vs. collective actions, policy making, and environmental justice.

 Each week will start with a lecture on Tuesday outlining the fundamental scientific background of each week's topic.
 Thursday's class will be divided into two halves.
 In the first half, students will lead discussion and case studies using the assigned reading material.
-In the second half, students will work in groups to finish assignments and develop group research projects.
+In the second half, students will work in group activities, assignments, and group research projects.